NiekGevers/fud_payload-generator/README.md

 ## How to use
-When running you need to specify the listening host and port after this you can also try to convert the .ps1 payload to exe with a program like ps2exe.
+When running you need to specify the listening host and port after this you can also try to convert the .ps1 payload to exe with a program like ps2exe (if converting to exe there is a higher change your antivirus will detect it!).

 Now you can set up a listener like netcat to recieve your connection.